Defining Your ICP (Ideal Customer Profile)

 Which signals should recruitment agencies prioritize?

-Fundraising rounds (predict hiring within 3-6 months), high-volume job postings (immediate need), and CHRO appointments (agency panel renewal).
-These three signals cover the situations where an external agency delivers the most value.
+Funding rounds (they predict hiring within 3-6 months), high-volume job postings (immediate need), and CHRO appointments (agency panel renewal).
+These three situations are where an external agency delivers the clearest value and faces the least resistance.

 How do you differentiate from other agencies also using intent data?

-Timing makes the difference: reach out within 48 hours, not within the week.
-Personalization matters too: reference the specific signal and propose expertise on the profiles being sought.
-A single targeted message outperforms a sequence of generic follow-ups.
+Timing.
+Reach out within 48 hours, not within the week.
+The second difference is specificity: reference the exact signal and propose expertise on the specific profiles being sought.
+A single targeted message, sent at the right moment, outperforms a sequence of generic follow-ups every time.
+The data backs that up: Rodz reports meetings from intent signals close at a 74% higher rate than cold-sourced meetings.

 How many signals can a recruitment consultant handle per week?

 A recruitment consultant can effectively process 15 to 25 Tier 1 and Tier 2 signals per week.
-Tier 3 is automated.
-Rodz detects an average of 4 actionable signals per company per year, creating a steady flow of opportunities.
+Tier 3 runs automated.
+Rodz detects an average of 4 actionable signals per company per year, which keeps the pipeline moving without flooding the desk.